Do Go On - 373 - The Star Wars Holiday Special

 What?

-A ganned bounty hunter among those who answer Darth Vader's call
+A ganned bounty hunter among those who answered Darth Vader's call to capture the Millennium Falcon,

-Zuckus causing a ruckus.
+Zuckus, causing a ruckus.

 Now, Dave, can you explain this?